gittuf/gittuf/README.md

 ## Current Status

 gittuf is currently in alpha.
-It is NOT intended for use in a production system or repository.
+It is not yet intended for use in a production system or repository.
+We're now actively working on making gittuf more usable so it has lesser impact on developer workflows.
 Contributions are welcome, please refer to the [contributing guide].
 Some of the features listed above are being actively developed, please refer to the [roadmap] and the issue tracker for more details.

 ## Installation & Get Started